rdwrome/261fa24/00Hello,World/README.md

 - Name+Pronoun
 - Major+Principal Instrument
 - Semester@Berklee
-- Recent or Current Project You're Most Excited About
+- Best thing you ate over break
 - What operating system are you on?
 - How are you doing on storage?

 ## Big Picture
-- Survey of a few languages
+- Survey of a few languages (SQL, JavaScript, HTML/CSS, Python)
 - Teaching you to problem-solve patiently, precisely, and creatively to inspire LIFE-LONG LEARNING
 - We'll use [participatory live coding](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008090) / 'chalk and talk' / code along
 - *ALL* the materials of the course are provided for you all together, we'll go through them all together step-by-step